 Convenience procedures to read the replies.

 reader/json+ is similar to reader/json, but it tries to read more than one JSON message.
-This is used as the default reader for add, that returns several JSON objects, one for each added file or directory.
-The deserialized objects are returned in a list in the reverse order of appearance.
+This is used as the default reader for add, that returns several JSON messages, one for each added file or directory.
+The deserialized messages are returned in a list in the reverse order of appearance.